Production

 Haptic technology creates an experience of touch by applying forces, vibrations or motions to the viewer.
 These technologies can be used to interact with virtual objects in a digital environment and incorporate tactile sensors that measure forces exerted by the viewer.
 Haptics are gaining acceptance as a key part of MR systems, adding the sense of touch to visual and aural interfaces.

-Future finger- or wrist-mounted haptic devices will provide viewers’ hands with sensations of texture, force, motion, resistance, and vibration as they interact with computer-generated and real-world characters and objects.
-Wirelessly paired to and powered by a smartphone, the haptic devices and MR headset/glasses will enable viewers to grasp and manipulate the many digital objects — books, photos, drinks, memorabilia, letters, and telegrams — presented to them throughout the production.
+Future finger- or wrist-mounted haptic devices will provide the Guest's hands with sensations of texture, force, motion, resistance, and vibration during interaction with computer-generated and real-world characters and objects.
+Wirelessly paired to a smartphone, the haptic devices and MR headset or AR glasses will enable the Guest to touch and manipulate the many digital objects — books, photos, drinks, memorabilia, letters, and telegrams — presented throughout the production.

-A more interesting haptic test could occur in scene 4 when the flapper asks to dance with her hand extended to the viewer.
-Viewers would see and feel their device-equipped hand in the MR headset/glasses grasping the flapper’s hand and, as they stand up, extend their other device-equipped hand around the flapper and sense her back.
-To the spatial audio music of the fox trot “Jimmy (I love but you)” viewers would have the visual, aural and tactile experience of dancing at Gatsby’s party!
+A more interesting haptic test could occur in scene 4 when the Girl in Yellow asks to dance with her hand extended to the Guest.
+The Guest would see and feel one device-equipped hand in the MR headset or AR glasses hold the flapper’s hand and, when standing up, extend the other device-equipped hand around the flapper and touch her back.
+To the spatial audio music of the foxtrot “Jimmy (I love but you)” the Guest would have the visual, aural and tactile experience of dancing at Gatsby’s party!

 Address